-The Port of Lake Charles has secured a $2.5-billion first-in-the-nation gasification plant project to be located on port property and adjacent to the port’s bulk cargo handling facility known as Bulk Terminal No. 1.
+The Port of Lake Charles has secured a $2.5-billion first-in-the-nation gasification clean energy plant project to be located on port property and adjacent to the port’s bulk cargo handling facility known as Bulk Terminal No. 1.

 The Port of Lake Charles has partnered with Lake Charles Clean Energy LLC (LCCE), a subsidiary of Leucadia Corporation, through a 25-year operating agreement that will greatly enhance the economic position and stability of the port over the next 25 years and beyond.
 To be able to efficiently handle this large volume of new cargo, the port’s Bulk Terminal No. 1 facility will need to be completely reconfigured and improved at an estimated cost of $100 million dollars.